emsesp/docs/Configure-firmware32.md

 - Select `Custom` to see the assigned GPIO pins.
   - **Rx** - Which pin the Rx is assigned to.
 It can be any pin.
   - **Tx** - Which pin the Tx is assigned to.
 It can be any pin.
   - **Button**.
-Set a pin with pullup.
+Set a pin with pull-up.
 The button is used for different functions, such as holding for 10 seconds to reset to factory settings.
   - **Dallas**.
 This is the pin where any external temperature sensors are attached.
 The Dallas chips DS1822, DS18S20, DS18B20, DS1825 are supported including their parasite varieties and can also be daisy-chained onto a single line, up to 100 sensors.
   - **LED**.
 This is the pin for the LED, defaulted to the onboard LED on the ESP dev board.